 In the Vegetable and Fruit Garden

 - Plan and prepare beds for spring vegetables.
-Enrich the soil quality and add to the nitrogen content by planting a green manure, like lucerne or clover now and digging it into the soil when it starts to flower.
-Alternatively spread a thick layer of good quality compost throughout the vegetable patch.
+Enrich the soil quality by spreading a thick layer of good quality compost throughout the vegetable patch.
+If space allows, add to the nitrogen content by planting a green manure, like lucerne or clover now and digging it into the soil when it starts to flower.

 - Plant another batch of cabbage, Asian greens, Swiss Chard, carrots, radish and lettuce and do a last sowing of peas (click |HERE| to learn more about growing peas).